emmastrand/EmmaStrand_Notebook/_posts/2021-03-08-KBay-Coral-Chipping-2021.md

 Each timepoint is in its own mesh bag labeled with the timepoint and "KBay Bleaching".
 Please keep these altogether in the freezer while you are clipping the fragments.

-Mesh bags are kept in the green -80C freezer across from the hood.
+Sept 2019, Oct 2 2019, Oct 16 2019, Oct 30 2019 (all in separate plastic bags within the yellow mesh bag), and Dec 4 2019 (black mesh bag) are in the green freezer across from the hood.
+Start with these fragments for now.

 insert photo of mesh bags in freezer
 ![chipsinfreezer]()